hpatches/hpatches-benchmark/README.md

 # HBench
-A toolbox for evaluating local feature descriptors in common computer vision tasks with the HPatches dataset (Homography patches).
+A toolbox for evaluating local feature descriptors in common computer vision tasks with the *HPatches* dataset (Homography patches).
 This toolbox is a support code for the challenge for [Local Features: State of the Art, Open Problems and Performance Evaluation](http://www.iis.ee.ic.ac.uk/ComputerVision/DescrWorkshop/index.html) workshop at ECCV 2016.

 ## Getting started
-In order to take part in the challenge, one needs to send the archived `*.results` files for each `*.benchmark` file in the `./benchmarks/` sub-folders.
+In order to take part in the challenge, one needs to send the archived `*.results` files for each `*.benchmark` file in the `benchmarks/` sub-folders.
 To do so, the simplest way is to use this toolbox.

-HBench is written in MATLAB but provides a simple command line interface for producing the `.results` files from descriptors stored in CSV files.
+*HBench* is written in MATLAB but provides a simple command line interface for producing the `.results` files from descriptors stored in CSV files.
 You do not need to own a MATLAB license as we provide a [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) which needs only on the freely available MATLAB Compiler Runtime (MCR)

 ### Participate in the challange
 To obtain the results files, once the test set is released, you generally proceed as follows:
-* Donwload and unpac the [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) of HPatches.
+* Donwload and unpack the [binary distribution](https://dl.dropboxusercontent.com/u/555392/hbench-v0.1.tar.gz) of HPatches.
 * If you do not own MATLAB R2016a, install [MCR R2016a](http://www.mathworks.com/products/compiler/mcr/) to `MCRPATH`.
 Otherwise `MCRPATH` should be your MATLAB path.
 See [Install MCR](#install-mcr) for more details.
-* Download the HPatches dataset.
+* Download the *HPatches* dataset.
 The dataset is organized in patch-images in `data/hpatches/SEQUENCE/IMNAME.png`.
 You can download the dataset by running `bin/hb_run.sh MCRPATH`
 * For each patch-image compute the descriptor DESCNAME and store it in a numeric [CSV file](#csv-descriptors) `data/descriptors/DESCNAME/SEQUENCE/IMNAME.csv` with one